syrian2012/prompt/compose_email/system.md

 - Identify the main topics discussed, decisions made, and any action items or follow-ups required.

-- Summarize these points clearly and concisely.
+- Compose a professional email.

-- Ensure the summary is comprehensive yet brief, and maintains the context of the conversation.
+- Ensure the composed email is comprehensive yet brief, and maintains the context.

 # OUTPUT INSTRUCTIONS